 No products in the cart.

-LG are another smartphone manufacturer who have been a big part of the market for many years.
-Their flagship phones can, at their best, rival anything from Samsung, Apple or anybody else.
+LG is another smartphone manufacturer that has been a big part of the market for many years.
+Their flagship phones can, at their best, rival anything from Samsung, Apple, or anybody else.

-Long time innovators, it’s almost a surprise when LG release a smartphone without some sort of brand new feature none of us have ever seen before.
-However, whether there’s a surprise in the specs or not, there’s no mistaking the fact LG produce solid, high-performing smartphones every single time.
-The new innovations LG suddenly produce aren’t always a big hit with users from day 1.
+Long-time innovators, it’s almost a surprise when LG releases a smartphone without some sort of brand new feature none of us have ever seen before.
+However, whether there’s a surprise in the specs or not, there’s no mistaking the fact LG produces solid, high-performing smartphones every single time.
+The new innovations LG suddenly produces aren’t always a big hit with users from day 1.
 But, eventually, we see those new features making their way into other brands, in one form or another.

 This reputation for excellence and innovation filters down to the “standard” smartphones LG produces.
 Never, it seems, do they release anything that isn’t anything but impressive.